 As today’s deadline fast approached, I sent my CV off to be reviewed by a couple of trusted colleagues and friends.
 And when I was finally ready to share my supporting statement with my reviewers, I was pleased with the positive feedback I received.
 (Being told you have a strong application by people you admire and who have proven academic track records is a real boost!)

 When I hit the submit button on my application, I felt a wave of satisfaction come over me.
-I felt very confident and I knew that I submitted something that is worthy of consideration.
+I felt very confident and I knew that I submitted something worthy of consideration.